Skip to main content

 • Email: supportpart9@cba.com.au

-• Policy owners can also request to be heard in Court.
-If you wish to do so, please contact AIAA and CMLA’s lawyers, Ashurst, on the details provided in the Scheme Summary, which is available on the overview page.
+• Policy holders can also request to be heard in Court. please contact AIAA’s lawyer, Ashurst or Resolution Life’s lawyer, Herbert Smith Freehills (HSF), on the details provided in the Scheme Summary, which is available on the Overview page.

 What will happen to my feedback?

-• We will capture all feedback on the Scheme, and provide a summary to the Court as part of its consideration of the Scheme.
+• Feedback on the Scheme will be captured and a summary of the feedback will be provided to the Federal Court of Australia as part of its consideration of the Scheme.

 What’s the deadline for any feedback?

-• Policy owners may provide feedback on the Scheme to AIAA and/or CMLA during the consultation period.
+• Policy holders may provide feedback on the Scheme to AIAA and/or Resolution Life during the consultation period.

-• The consultation period will begin on the date the notice of intention is published and will continue until shortly before the confirmation hearing (which is expected to be on 8 March 2021).
+• The consultation period will begin on the date the Notice of Intention is published and will continue until shortly before the confirmation hearing (which will held on 28 June 2023).

-Can a policy owner opt-out of the transfer?
+Can a policy holder opt-out of the transfer?

-• If the Scheme is confirmed by the Court, all CMLA policies will automatically transfer to AIAA.
-The policy owner’s consent is not required for this transfer to occur.
+• If the Scheme is confirmed by the Court, all AIAA policies will automatically transfer to Resolution Life.
+The policy holder’s consent is not required for this transfer to occur.

-• Policy owners may provide feedback on the Scheme and can attend the Court confirmation hearing and can request to be heard by the Court.
-We encourage policy owners in the first instance to provide feedback to us directly via the feedback form.
+• Policy holders may provide feedback on the Scheme and can attend the Court confirmation hearing and can request to be heard by the Court.
+We encourage policy holders in the first instance to provide feedback to us directly via the feedback form.

-• Alternatively, policy owners can provide feedback at the following details:
+• Alternatively, policy holderers can provide feedback at the following details:

 • Email: supportpart9@aia.com (AIA policy owners)